elvina226/Distributed-MobilityDB-Docker-Image/README.md

 Enable the required extensions (citus, postgis, mobilitydb, distributed_mobilitydb) on all nodes.

-Load your dataset (e.g. AIS Piraeus dataset) and begin experimenting with distributed spatiotemporal queries.
+Use the Python script to clean and preprocess raw AIS data.

 Run the provided SQL files to initialize the schema and load queries.

-Use the Python scripts to clean and preprocess raw AIS data.

-Generate runtime comparison plots with the R scripts.
+Optional: Generate runtime comparison plots with the R scripts.

 **For detailed steps, see the provided documentation:**